The HILL Team

-MarcyKate Connolly is an author and nonprofit administrator, currently the Marketing Director at HILL for Literacy.
+MarcyKate Connolly is the Marketing Director at HILL for Literacy.
 She has a B.A. from Hampshire College in Music & Literature, and a M.S. in Arts Administration from Boston University.
 Her past experience includes marketing roles at the Phoenix Symphony, ArtsEmerson, and the Palace Theatre, and as executive director of Opera NH.
 MarcyKate is also a New York Times bestselling childrens’ book author of middle grade and young adult fantasy novels.
 You can learn more on her website, MarcyKate.com.

 Megan Lanoue is the Tech Support Specialist & Research Coordinator at the HILL and manages research project logistics and provides support to state, district, and school projects.
 She has BA in Social Communications from the University of Massachusetts Amherst.
 Prior to coming to the HILL, she worked in the for-profit sector in the areas of logistics and operations management and customer support.